pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. basic_edges_sql_start

-:edges_sql: an SQL query, which should return a set of rows with the following columns:
+:Edges SQL: an SQL query, which should return a set of rows with the following columns:

 ================= =================== ======== =================================================
 Column            Type                 Default  Description